AhmadHamadi/AhmadHamadi/README.md

 ## About me

-* I am a third year Software Engineering Student at McMaster, with an expected graduation date in 2024!
+* I am a third year Software Engineering Student at McMaster, with an expected graduation date in 2025!
-* Currently, I am looking for internship/CO-OP opportunities for the summer of 2023!
+* Currently, I am looking for internship/CO-OP opportunities for the summer of 2024!
 * Some of my educational interests include:
-  - Expirementing with front-end interface through HTML/CSS.
+  - Experimenting with front-end interface through HTML/CSS.
   - Creating and managing various API projects.
-You can check my recent weather app API under my reposintories!
+You can check my recent weather app API under my repositories!
   - Machine Learning
   - Learning about databases and cloud software such as AWS, Microsoft Azure etc.
 * I am proficient in the following languages: